What Is Periodontal Disease?

 Advanced Gum Disease

-If left to its own devices, plaque will harden into tartar, which irritates the gums even more, and becomes an ideal foundation for the collection of more plaque.
+If left to its own devices, plaque will harden into tartar, irritating the gums even more and becoming an ideal foundation for collecting more plaque.

 This process causes inflammation of the gums to increase, which eventually results in: